bhattlab/StrainSifter/README.md

 Q: Can StrainSifter be used for non-bacterial genomes (e.g. yeast)?

 A: At present, we recommend StrainSifter for bacteria only.
-As yeast and other fungi can be diploid, adjustments would likely need to be made to this workflow.
+In theory, StrainSifter should work for yeast if a haploid reference genome is provided.